MieterskiAI/ai-decision-support-system/README.md

 - and structured problem-solving.

 It emphasizes **thinking and architecture over tooling**, reflecting how real-world AI systems are often designed before implementation.
+This project includes a working automation pipeline used to generate real decision reports based on structured user input.